Saharanpur district

-It is the northernmost district of Uttar Pradesh, bounded by the Yamuna to the west.
-The northern border of the district is formed by the southern slopes of the Sivallik Hills.
-Below the Sivallik is the Bhabhar, and south of that, the Terai.
-The west of the district is khadir land next to the Yamuna, generally composed of clayish soil, and produces two small tributaries of the Yamuna: the Budhi and Saindh.

 Historical

 Medieval period

-During the reign of Shamsu’d-Din Iltutmish (r 1211–1236), the region became a part of the Delhi Sultanate.
+During the reign of Shamsu'd-Din Iltutmish (r 1211–1236), the region became a part of the Delhi Sultanate.
 At that time, most of the area remained covered with forests and marshlands, through which the Paondhoi, Dhamola, and Ganda Nala rivers flowed.
 The climate was humid and malaria outbreaks were common.
 Muhammad bin Tughluq, the Sultan of Delhi (1325–1351), undertook a campaign in the northern doab to crush the rebellion of the Shivalik kings in 1340, when according to local tradition he learned of the presence of a sufi saint on the banks of the Paondhoi River.
 After visiting the sage, he ordered that henceforth this region would be known as 'Shah-Haroonpur', after the Sufi Saint Shah Haroon Chishti.
 The simple but well-preserved tomb of this saint is situated in the oldest quarter of Saharanpur city, between the Mali Gate/Bazar Dinanath and Halwai Hatta.
 By the end of the 14th century, the power of the Sultanate had declined and it was attacked by Emperor Timur (1336–1405) of Central Asia.
 Timur had marched through the Saharanpur region in 1399 to sack Delhi and people of the region fought his army unsuccessfully.
 A weakened Sultanate was later conquered by the Central Asian Mogul king Babur (1483–1531).